 Before you begin your dashboard creation in Excel, it’s critical to have your data well organized.
 We always encourage analysts to use Excel modeling best practices, whether building financial models or preparing to design a dashboard.

 The most important part is to have all the information you plan on graphing in one area.
 It can be very hard to link the graphs if data is spread out throughout the spreadsheet.
 In the image below you can see an example of how to neatly organize your data from the financial model to be ready for the Excel dashboard.

-Once your data is organized, it’s time to setup the page.
+Once your data is organized, it’s time to set up the page.
 The orientation can be landscape or portrait, and the size will depend on the output you’re trying to create.
 The most common is to make it an 8.5” by 11” page so that it can easily print to paper or PDF in a standard size.
 Typically, dashboards are only one page, but you can easily create a multi-page dashboard as well.
-To learn how to do this, see our free xl tutorial course.
+To learn how to do this, see our free Excel tutorial course.

 Important things to consider when setting up your page include: will the dashboard be emailed or printed, will it go to executives or lay people, is it for internal use or external use, and should the information be mostly visual or contain numbers and words as well.

 For the purposes of this example dashboard, we will be using a 1-page 8.5 x 11 portrait page setup.